uccser/cs-field-guide/docs/source/author/index.rst

 Author Documentation
 ##############################################################################

-The following pages are for those wanting to write or edit CS Unplugged content.
+The following pages are for those wanting to write or edit CS Field Guide content.

 .. toctree::
     :maxdepth: 1